rayowang/kind/site/content/docs/user/ingress.md

 description: |-
   This guide covers setting up [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) on a kind cluster.
 ---
+## Compatibility：
+This guide applies to kind v0.9.0+.
+For older versions, refer to historical docs to deploy third-party Ingress controllers.

 ## Setting Up An Ingress Controller

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.